Our Process, Prices, and PA MMJ Program Details

 Our physician or NP will call you promptly at your scheduled appointment time.
 (We respect your time!)

-Your certification will be submitted during or immediately after your appointment.
+Your certification will be submitted on the same day as your appointment.

 All certifications are valid for a full year (the maximum allowed by law.)